NodeGuy/channel/README.md

 Go's use of channels for concurrency is amazing and with JavaScript's async/await feature we have the basis for it as well.
 All that's missing is a solid `Channel` type.
-There are existing libraries but I wanted an idiomatic `Channel` type that's more simple and minimally-opinionated.
+There are existing libraries but I wanted an idiomatic `Channel` type that's simple and minimally-opinionated.

 This document assumes you're familiar with Go's channels and why you'd want to use them.
-For explanatory background, read my [blog article](https://www.nodeguy.com/channels-for-javascript/) on the subject.
+For explanatory background, see my [blog article](https://www.nodeguy.com/channels-for-javascript/) on the subject.

 ## Requirements